e271828e/Flight.jl/docs/notes/design/framework_spec.md

 different subsets of the schedule.

-**Simultaneous ticks are already well-defined** by settled machinery: all due components run their `g` stages in topological order within the sweep, then all due `g` updates run after it, in any order — each `g` reads the table and writes only its own `z` cell.
+**Simultaneous ticks are already well-defined** by settled machinery: all due components run their output stages in topological order within the sweep, then all due `g` updates run after it, in any order — each `g` reads the table and writes only its own `z` cell.
 The FCS cascade's intra-tick ordering is a sweep property, not an update-order property.